HackerManOSU/TellTail/living document.md

 **Component #1: Input**

 This component itself consists of many other smaller components, most notably, the drop field component/package that allows the user to enter their image.
-This component also incorporates a preprocessing unit/module that will be neceesary get more information on the image and prepare it to be sent to the AI model.
+This component also incorporates a preprocessing unit/module that will be necessary to get more information on the image and prepare it to be sent to the AI model.
 A portion of this component also boils down to the implementation, which we are planning on working out later down the road (and won't be covered here because it is beyond the scope of the general software architecture).

 * Drop Field Interface: Implemented using react-dropzone for handling file uploads with drag-and-drop functionality
 * Image Preprocessing Module:
   * Resizes images to 299x299 pixels for model compatibility
-  * Normalizes pixel values to range [-1, 1]
+  * Normalizes pixel values to the range [-1, 1]
   * Converts images to tensor format
   * Performs basic validation (file type, size, etc.)
 * Upload State Management: Uses React state hooks to track upload progress and status